eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 Notice that `cancel()` is able to use the parameter `observe` of `addObserver()`.
-We say that the inner method receives a *closure* of the non-variable locals and parameters of the outer method — just like a method of a class receives a closure of the class initialization parameters and locals of the class initializer.
+We say that the inner method receives a *closure* of the non-`variable` locals and parameters of the outer method — just like a method of a class receives a closure of the class initialization parameters and locals of the class initializer.
 In general, any inner class, method, or attribute declaration always receives the closure of the members of the class,